Daisuke Tsutsumi

-(born November 6, 1974) is a Japanese animator and illustrator living in San Francisco, California.
-He is a former art director of Pixar.
+Daisuke Tsutsumi (堤 大介, Tsutsumi Daisuke) is a Japanese animator and illustrator living in San Francisco, California.
+He is a former designer of Blue Sky Studios and Pixar, took within fourteen years before he co-founded an independent animation studio Tonko House with Robert Kondo.
+He co-directed The Dam Keeper with Kondo, which were nominated the Academy Award for Best Animated Short Film.

 Biography

 Born and raised in Tokyo, Japan, he is married to Mei Okuyama (奥山 芽以, Okuyama Mei), a jewelry artist and the niece of acclaimed anime director Hayao Miyazaki.
-He co-directed The Dam Keeper which was nominated for the Oscar for short animated film.